 - Wirecard Card Solutions Limited: MASTERCARD

-I had accepted I was never going to be able to get a coffee after a run if I left my wallet home, until my memory clicked and I realised what Curve meant for my coffee seeking post-workout brain...
+I had accepted I was never going to be able to get a coffee after a run if I left my wallet at home until my memory clicked and I realised what Curve meant for my coffee-seeking post-workout brain...

 Curve means you can link any UK debit account or credit card to Garmin Pay

-If you're never heard of them, the key feature of Curve for this problem is that it's a special card that instantly charges whatever you buy on it to another card.
+If you've never heard of them, the key feature of Curve for this problem is that it's a special card that instantly charges whatever you buy on it to another card.

 Curve is free, although they have some paid options for some other features.
-They also offer 1% cash back up to £20 on your first 30 days of purchases.
+They also offer £5 for a sign-up, so the first coffee is free!

 It's pretty easy to link any UK bank to Garmin Pay, all you need to do is: